-The State Board of Examiners of Alcoholism and Drug Abuse Counselors (SBEADAC) issues three credentials for substance abuse counselors in Arkansas: Certified Alcoholism and Drug Abuse Technician (CADAT), Licensed Associate Alcoholism and Drug Abuse Counselor (LAADAC), and Licensed Alcoholism and Drug Abuse Counselor (LADAC).
-CADATs must have a high school diploma; LAADACs must have a bachelor’s degree in health or behavioral sciences, and LADACs must have a master’s degree in health or behavioral sciences.
+The State Board of Examiners of Alcoholism and Drug Abuse Counselors (SBEADAC) issues two credentials for substance abuse counselors in Arkansas, via a two-tier licensure system: the Licensed Associate Alcoholism and Drug Abuse Counselor (LAADAC) and the Licensed Alcoholism and Drug Abuse Counselor (LADAC).
+LAADACs must have a bachelor’s degree in health or behavioral sciences or a related field from an accredited school and LADACs must have a master’s degree in health or behavioral sciences or related field from an accredited school.
 Substance abuse counselors in Arkansas employ counseling theories and methods adapted to alcohol and drug theory and research to assess and treat individuals with alcohol and drug problems, including those with mental illnesses.
 To earn a substance abuse counseling credential, follow these steps:

 - Request and receive your substance abuse counseling credential.